refraction-ray/general-notes/lectures/ML in a Nutshell.md

 * MEMM (Maximum-entropy Markov Model)

-Its is discriminative model instead of generative model as HMM.
+It is discriminative model instead of generative model as HMM.
 It directly model the likelihood as
 $$
 P(i_t\vert i_{t-1})=\frac{1}{Z(o_t,i_{t-1})}e^{\sum_a \lambda_a f_a(o_t,i_t)}.
 $$